slash-lang/slash/sapi/cgi/README.md

 * Add Support for pre-forked children
     * Also allow to set a maximum number of requests a children handles before it dies (and makes place for a "fresh" children)
-    * Throw in some init-files for Debian/CentOOS and maybe other plattforms
+    * Throw in some init-files for Debian/CentOS and maybe other platforms
 * Clean up the code
     * There are some TODO items spread across the code
     * Additionally there are some inconsistencies in the code (naming,